Pilot in command

-U.S. FAA and ICAO pilot in command regulations

-Serving as pilot in command

-Under U.S. FAA FAR 91.3, "Responsibility and authority of the pilot in command", the FAA declares:

-U.S. FAA FAR 121.533(e) gives broad and complete final authority to airline captains: "Each pilot in command has full control and authority in the operation of the aircraft, without limitation, over other crewmembers and their duties during flight time, whether or not he holds valid certificates authorizing him to perform the duties of those crewmembers."

-ICAO and other countries equivalent rules are similar.
+The strict legal definition of PIC may vary slightly from country to country.
+The International Civil Aviation Organization (ICAO) definition is: "The pilot responsible for the operation and safety of the aircraft during flight time."

 In Annex 2, "Rules of the Air", under par.
 "2.3.1 Responsibility of pilot-in-command", ICAO declares:

 The pilot-in-command of an aircraft shall, whether manipulating the controls or not, be responsible for the operation of the aircraft in accordance with the rules of the air, except that the pilot-in-command may depart from these rules in circumstances that render such departure absolutely necessary in the interests of safety.

 In Annex 2, par.
 "2.4 Authority of pilot-in-command of an aircraft", ICAO adds:The pilot-in-command of an aircraft shall have final authority as to the disposition of the aircraft while in command.

-Both FAR 91.3(b) and ICAO Annex 2, par.
-2.3.1, specifically empower the PIC to override any other regulation in an emergency, and to take the safest course of action at his/her sole discretion.
+ICAO Annex 2, par.
+2.3.1, specifically empowers the PIC to override any other regulation in an emergency, and to take the safest course of action at his/her sole discretion.
 This provision mirrors the authority given to the captains of ships at sea, with similar justifications.
 It essentially gives the PIC the final authority in any situation involving the safety of a flight, irrespective of any other law or regulation.

 Logging pilot in command time

-Under U.S. FAA FAR 14 CFR 61.51, logging flight time as a PIC is different and distinct from acting as the legal PIC for a flight.
-In general, the PIC of a given flight may always log his or her flying time as such, while other crew members may or may not be authorized to log their time on that flight as PIC time, depending on the specific circumstances and the controlling jurisdiction.
+Logging flight time as a PIC is distinct from acting as the legal PIC of a flight.
+The PIC of a given flight may always log his or her flying time as such.
+Other crew members may or may not be authorized to log their time on that flight as PIC time, depending on the specific circumstances and the controlling jurisdiction.

 Time logged as "student pilot in command" (SPIC) can sometimes be partly used towards the hour requirements for the issue of a commercial pilot licence (CPL).
+In EASA states, SPIC time means "a student pilot acting as pilot-in-command on a flight with an instructor where the latter will only observe the student pilot and shall not influence or control the flight of the aircraft."
+It is logged in the pilot's logbook as PIC but must be countersigned by the flight instructor.
+SPIC time may be partially used by the holder of a multi-crew pilot licence towards the issuance of a CPL.

-Time logged as "pilot in command under supervision" (PICUS) may be partly used towards the hour requirements for the issue of an airline transport pilot licence (ATPL).
+Time logged as "pilot-in-command under supervision" (PICUS) may be partly used towards the hour requirements for the issue of an airline transport pilot licence (ATPL).
+In EASA states, a pilot-in-command under supervision means "a co-pilot performing, under the supervision of the pilot-in-command, the duties and functions of a pilot-in-command."
+PICUS time is logged as PIC as long as "the intervention of the PIC in the interest of safety was not required", but must be countersigned by the PIC.